ibm-cloud-docs/assistant/deploy-web-link.md

 To test the assistant from a web-hosted chat widget, complete the following steps:

-1. From the Assistants tab, click to open the assistant tile that you want to test.
+1. From the Assistants page, click to open the assistant tile that you want to test.

 1. From the *Integrations* section, click the **Preview Link** tile.